EliLauwers/assignment1/assignment1_report.md

 ## 5.4 Number of parts in municipality

-Give for each location in the database (uniquely defined by postalcode and municipality), the number of parts that make up the name of the municipality.
+**Question**: Give for each location in the database (uniquely defined by postalcode and municipality), the number of parts that make up the name of the municipality.
 Here, a part is defined as a substring of the municipality that is separated from other substrings by either a hyphen (“-”) or a space (“ ”).

+**Answer**:

 ``` sql
 SELECT